amritahalder88/Event-Management-Rexx-System/README.md

 ACTIONS TAKEN :
 - Database named "rexxevent_db" created in Xampp.
 	NOTE:
-	-please create a database named "rexxevent_db" in MYSQL and then run the project.
+	-please create a database named "rexxevent_db" in MYSQL and then place the extracted folder inside xampp-htdocs.
+Then run the project.

 - JSON file is decoded, read and the data are inserted in table "records".
 	NOTE: